huilen/mobidick/README.md

 Wikipedia those words that are not found on dictd.
 Or you can override words if you want to get words from other source than aspell.

-You just need to extend Generator as it is shown at mobidick/sample.py
+You just need to extend Generator as it is shown at mobidick/custom.py
 example:

 ```
+from mobidick.generator import Generator

 class SampleGenerator(Generator):

     def stems(self, words):